elihschiff/Venue2/MockEmail.docs.md

 Venues mobile application will be downloaded onto their smart phones.
 When first opening the application, the student will enter their SIS credentials which will import their current academic schedule.
 When a student has class, the professor of the class will put an image on the board.
-At this point, the student will use the camera functionality of Venue and take an image on the board.
+At this point, the student will use the camera functionality of Venue phone application and take an image on the board.
 At this point, the students will have a unique identifier to the phone that it was taken on and if duplicates were to be found, a notification would be set off.